 STEM Council Mission

 The Council serves as the central coordinating entity to bring together all of the participants from state agencies, the legislature, and members of the public and private sectors involved with STEM planning and programming.

 The STEM Advisory Council has three priorities for STEM education in MA:

 - STEM skills for all through applied learning.

 - Guided pathways to college, careers, and lifelong learning.

 - Alignment to economic & workforce development through employer partnerships.

-Between 2009 and 2014, the STEM Advisory Council has written two STEM plans, which are guiding documents for the Council’s work and for STEM advocates across the Commonwealth:
+Between 2009 and 2014, the STEM Advisory Council wrote two STEM plans, which guide the Council’s work and aid STEM advocates across the Commonwealth:

 - A Foundation for the Future: Massachusetts' Plan for Excellence in STEM Education - Science, Technology, Engineering, and Mathematics (September 2010) - pdf

 - A Foundation for the Future: Massachusetts’ Plan for Excellence in STEM Education: Expanding the Pipeline for All: STEM Plan 2.0 (November 2013) - pdf